From BR Bullpen

-Nick Weglarz is a Cleveland Indians minor leaguer.
+Nick Weglarz was a Cleveland Indians minor leaguer.
 He was a member of the 2004 and 2005 Canadian Junior National teams.

 Weglarz was 14 for 25 with 4 doubles, 5 home runs and 16 RBI in high school in 2005.
 The Cleveland Indians took him with the 94th pick overall in the 2005 amateur draft, 4 selections after the only Canadian taken before him, Chris Robinson.
 Nick was the first of two third-round picks by Cleveland that year.

 After signing with scout Les Pajari, Weglarz had an indifferent debut with the Burlington Indians, hitting .231/.313/.347 in 41 games.
 Tendonitis sidelined him for almost all of 2006, as he was 0 for 2 with 2 strikeouts for the GCL Indians.